 What Is a Heat Pump, and How Does It Work?

 They use a small amount of electricity to move a large amount of heat.
-Even when the air outside is cold, a heat pump extracts heat energy and transfers it inside your home to heat both your rooms and your hot water, replacing traditional home heating systems.
+Even when the air outside is cold, a heat pump extracts heat energy and transfers it inside your home to heat both your rooms and your hot water.

 Air-to-Water vs. Ground-Source Heat Pumps